lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_python.md

 Message Passing Interface (MPI) is a standardized and portable message-passing standard, designed to function on a wide variety of parallel computing architectures.
-The MPI is a library specification that allows HPC to pass information hardware for end-users, library writers and tool developers.

 Mpi4py (MPI for Python) provides bindings of the MPI standard for the Python programming language,